akpw/akpw/_drafts/2016-06-10-CollectionView-I.md

 There are obviously many possible approaches, including the one shown at a [WWDC 2014 session: Advanced User Interfaces with Collection Views](https://developer.apple.com/videos/play/wwdc2014/232/).
 The session introduces the concept of aggregate data sources, which among many other things include support for global sections.

-After some considerations, my final preference was towards keeping things simple and flexible.
+After some considerations, my preference was towards keeping things simple and flexible.
 Our custom layout will rely on collection view datasource to provide the global section, and it will simply assume that it is the first section there.
 This way there is no need for dedicated hierarchy of data sources, and it allows our custom layout to be useful in a smart way without unnecessarily bloating things up.

 **Section headers in a rect**

- the key ingredients such layout attributes for cells and sections headers are already provided to us by `UICollectionViewFlowLayout`.
-All we need to do is to leverage and to build on top.
+Since we want to base our implementation on subclassing `UICollectionViewFlowLayout`, most of the key ingredients are already provided to us out of the box.

-The core idea is to plug into the layoutAttributesForElementsInRect(:) method and simply add our custom sections to the regular UICollectionViewFlowLayout layoutAttributes.
+The core idea is to plug into the `layoutAttributesForElementsInRect:` function and simply add our custom sections to the regular layoutAttributes created and handled by `UICollectionViewFlowLayout`

-Before we do that, let's write a few helper functions that will help us deal with custom sections.
+Let's start with writing a few helper functions that will help us deal with custom sections.

-First let's calculate the indexes of all sections confined in a rect, including our custom sections:
+First, let's calculate the indexes of all sections confined in a rect.
+That should include our custom sections, both the global one and the custom headers "sticking" to it according to the [requirements](#requirements):

 {% highlight swift %}
 /// Given a rect, calculates indexes of confined section headers